mavlink/mavlink-devguide/en/services/camera.md

 When processing a camera item in a mission the autopilot should:

-- For `id` values of `1`-`6`, perform the specified camera action on the connected camera if it exists, and otherwise log an error.
+- For `Target Camera ID` values of `1`-`6`, perform the specified camera action on the connected camera if it exists, and otherwise log an error.
-- For other `id` values, re-emit the `MAV_CMD` using the command protocol, setting the target component id to the `id` set in the camera mission item.
+- For other `Target Camera ID` values, re-emit the `MAV_CMD` using the command protocol, setting the target component id to the `id` set in the camera mission item.
   It should also log any errors from the returned `COMMAND_ACK`.

 > **Note** Flight stacks that predate using a camera id typically re-emit the mission command addressed either to the broadcast component id (`0`) or to [MAV_COMP_ID_CAMERA](../messages/common.md#MAV_COMP_ID_CAMERA).